larygwil/fontypython/branches/layoutchange/htmldev/help.md

 For Targets, you can select many Pogs at once by holding control (Ctrl) as you select them; this is for installing/uninstalling/etc. many Pogs at once.

 ###Pog management buttons
+The managements buttons all work with the selected **target** Pog(s).
+It's a little counter-intuitive sometimes.
+Sorry.

 * **Clear selection:** Will unselect whatever Pogs you selected.
 * **Install:** All the Pogs selected will be installed.
 I.e. The fonts in them will be available to the system.
 * **Uninstall:** All those selected will be uninstalled.